orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 - Documentation which CSIRT is the main one for each Project.
 This could be in Project's source code files, like SECURITY

 What resources could be created to help fulfilling that requirement:
-- Clarification of rules on deciding on the main CSIRT to use for non-UE based Stewards
+- Clarification of rules on deciding on the main CSIRT to use for non-UE based Stewards, [pending guidance](https://cra.orcwg.org/pending-guidance/csirt-identification/)
-- Clarification of rules on deciding on the main CSIRT is there is a language barier between the Project and the CSIRT
+- Clarification of rules on deciding on the main CSIRT is there is a language barier between the Project and the CSIRT, [pending guidance](https://cra.orcwg.org/pending-guidance/csirt-identification/)

 #### Market surveillance authorities